 Does taking clonazepam in pregnancy affect future behavior or learning for the child?

-It is not known if clonazepam can increase the chance of behavior or learning issues for the child.
+It is not known if clonazepam increases the chance for behavior or learning issues.
 A study of 314 children exposed to clonazepam during pregnancy found an increased chance of intellectual disability and delayed developmental milestones.

 One study of 269 children exposed to clonazepam during pregnancy did not find an increased chance of autism.
 A prescription record study found no increased chance for autism or intellectual disability when clonazepam was used in the first trimester of pregnancy to treat seizures.
 This report did find an increased chance for intellectual disability in those exposed to clonazepam for something other than seizures.
-Studies based on filled prescriptions/prescription records cannot tell if a person took the medication.
+Studies based on filled prescription records cannot tell if a person took the medication.
 This makes it hard to know if the study outcomes are related to the medication or other factors.

 Breastfeeding while taking clonazepam: